rotaract5040/rotaract5040.github.io/_pace/faq.md

 ###### What day should I arrive and depart Vancouver?

-Participants should arrive on Thursday, August 20, by the evening, to be ready to begin the program early the next day.
-The program ends on Monday, August 31, 2020.
+Participants should arrive the evening of Monday 21 August ready to start the program the morning of Tuesday 22 August.
+The program is set to end on Thursday 31 August, 2023.

 ###### How do I know if I need a visa to visit Canada?